-Gouldian Finches eat almost entirely grass seeds.
-They live in tropical savanna woodland with a grassy understorey that contains a mixture of their preferred annual and perennial grass species.
-They nest in tree hollows (Snappy Gum or Northern White Gum Eucalyptus brevifolia in the western part of its range and Salmon Gum E. tintinnans in the east).
-Gouldian Finches can live to more than 5 years of age in the wild, but mortality rates are high in the first year.
+Found in tropical savanna woodland, Gouldian Finches eat almost entirely grass seeds, and nest in tree hollows (Snappy Gum or Northern White Gum Eucalyptus brevifolia in the western part of its range and Salmon Gum Eucalyptus tintinnans in the east).

 We need your help to save Australia's endangered animals. $100 will fund fire management across 1,000 ha of Gouldian Finch habitat at MorningtonDonate Now